Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 # Array
 An array is an **ordered, finite set of elements**, each of the **same data type**<br>
+- **Each element has the same memory size**
+- **each value is stored in contiguous memory locations** contiguously means that the memory is allocated consecutively next to eachother, such as in the array

-Each element has the same memory size . each value is stored contiguously in memory A 1D array is a linear array.
+A 1D array is a **linear array**.
 It can also be 2D, 3D and so on<br><br>

 At default arrays are always **zero-indexed**, meaning to access the first (1) element, you use the index of [0]
 <br><br>